 Jamalgota, also known as Purging Croton, is an evergreen medicinal plant belonging to the family Euphorbiaceae.
 It goes with the botanical name Croton Tiglium, which is valued as a powerful laxative that has a stimulant action on bowel movement.
 In the holistic system of medicine, this herbal plant is used in treating baldness, dyspepsia, dysentery, gastrointestinal disorders, intestinal inflammation, ulcers, headache, and pimples.
 While it is also known for its toxic action and seeds are used as detritus.
-Thus, its name is purgation croton.
+Thus, its name is Purgation Croton.

-Jamalgota is available in the form of seeds that is similar to castor seeds.
+Jamalgota is available in the form of seeds that are similar to castor seeds.
 It is pungent in taste and has dry, heavy, and sharp qualities.
 It grows as a small shrub (15-20) feet height and is widely distributed in the Northeast And South Indian subcontinent.
-The leaves are 2-4 inches long with thin veins and bears greenish-yellow flowers that are unisexual in nature.
+The leaves are 2-4 inches long with thin veins and bears greenish-yellow flowers that are unisexual.
 The fruit is 1 inch long, white in colour, round, and has 3 ridges.
 The seeds, leaves, roots, outer bark, and seed oil of this plant are used largely for medicinal purposes.
 The croton seeds and oil can induce blood clotting when ingested raw or taken in high doses and it is also used as an age-old remedy for easing muscle and joint pain.
 The seeds are poisonous and contain croton and it is blended with cow’s milk which is used to treat constipation after the detoxification process.

 Chemical Composition